gmccloskey13/mccloskey-portfolio/final_project_GarrettM.md

 ## Initial Sketches

-This sketch shows that over 40 years, only 23 orchestras have hosted fellowships to increase diversity and train individuals in the field.
+This unit chart sketch shows that over 40 years, only 23 orchestras have hosted fellowships to increase diversity and train individuals in the field.

 ![IMG_5261](https://user-images.githubusercontent.com/78331869/109432689-689ec880-79da-11eb-840a-443ed8a4b935.jpg)

 In these sketches I intend to show the demographic and gender breakdown among orchestra musicians, showing exactly who is on the stage performing these works.
+I believe that a tree map will be the best representation of this data, but I drew an additional pie chart to see how it looked and also tested some labels.

 ![IMG_5263](https://user-images.githubusercontent.com/78331869/109432694-73595d80-79da-11eb-9a90-b2cb3345f683.jpg)
 ![IMG_5264](https://user-images.githubusercontent.com/78331869/109432699-7a806b80-79da-11eb-8f7b-955e63b19922.jpg)